3D-measurement/Hformer/README.md

 # Hformer: Hybrid CNN-Transformer for Single Wrapped Phase to Fringe Order Prediction Fringe Projection 3D Measurement

 Code used for Hformer: Hybrid CNN-Transformer for Single Wrapped Phase to Fringe Order Prediction Fringe Projection 3D Measurement.

+The whole codes will be released after the paper has been completely reviewed or accepted.

 ## Implementation
 Base on Python 3.7 and PaddlePaddle 2.0
 <!-- ## Main Pipeline